ondyChrbi/check-man-be/README.md

 1. Download and install docker desktop on your Windows/Mac device.
 Linux user can use their distro package manager.
 2. Run docker compose using command line in the root folder.
 3. Wait for the initialization of the conteiners.
-4. Run gradle bootRun --args='--spring.profiles.active=docker (profile is already part of the project).
+4. Run gradle bootRun --args='--spring.profiles.active=docker' (profile is already part of the project).